scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

-PyHRF (http://www.pyhrf.org) is an open source tool implemented in Python that allows to jointly detect activation and estimate (JDE) the so called hemodynamic response function (HRF) :cite:`Makni08`, which gives the temporal changes in the BOLD effect after brain activity.
-This estimation is not easy in a voxel-wise manner :cite:`Ciuciu03`, and a spatial structure was added to JDE :cite:`Vincent10` in order to have a more robust estimation.
-From this point, HRF estimation in JDE is parcel-wise and the input of a parcellation is needed.
-However, this added a huge computational load to the method, and led to the development of a faster method to deal with the parameter estimation: a variational expectation maximization (VEM) solution :cite:`Chaari13`.
+PyHRF (http://www.pyhrf.org) is an open source tool implemented in Python that allows to jointly detect activation and estimate (JDE) the hemodynamic response function (HRF) :cite:`Makni08`, which gives the temporal changes in the BOLD effect after brain activity.
+This estimation is not easy in a *voxel-wise* manner :cite:`Ciuciu03`, and a spatial structure was added to JDE :cite:`Vincent10` in order to have a more robust estimation.
+In this regard, HRF estimation in JDE is *parcel-wise* and the input of a parcellation is needed.
+However, this added a huge computational load to the method, leading to the development of a faster method to deal with the parameter estimation.
+Thus, a variational expectation maximization (VEM) solution :cite:`Chaari13` was implemented.

 ..
 In fact, PyHRF is composed of some C-extensions that handle computationally